broadinstitute/gatk/scripts/mutect2_wdl/unsupported/README.md

 ```
 {
-  "HapmapSensitivityAllPlexes.max_depth": "The maximum depth to consider for sensitivity.
-1000 is a reasonable default.",
+  "HapmapSensitivityAllPlexes.gatk_override": "[Path to a gatk jar file.
+Omitting this line uses the gatk jar in the docker image.]",
-  "HapmapSensitivityAllPlexes.gatk": "[path to gatk .jar file]",
+  "HapmapSensitivityAllPlexes.picard": "[path to Picard .jar file]",
+  "HapmapSensitivityAllPlexes.gatk_docker": "[gatk docker image eg broadinstitute/gatk:4.beta.3 -- this is not used in SGE but you still have to fill it in.]",
+  "HapmapSensitivityAllPlexes.intervals": "[path to intervals file]",
   "HapmapSensitivityAllPlexes.ref_fasta": "[path to reference .fasta file]",
   "HapmapSensitivityAllPlexes.ref_fai": "[path to reference .fasta.fai file]",
   "HapmapSensitivityAllPlexes.ref_dict": "[path to reference .dict file]",
   "HapmapSensitivityAllPlexes.five_plex_bam_list": "[path to 5-plex bams list]",
   "HapmapSensitivityAllPlexes.ten_plex_bam_list": "[path to 10-plex bams list]",
   "HapmapSensitivityAllPlexes.twenty_plex_bam_list": "[path to 20-plex bams list]",
-  "HapmapSensitivityAllPlexes.intervals": "[path to intervals file]",
+  "HapmapSensitivityAllPlexes.max_depth": "The maximum depth to consider for sensitivity.
+1000 is a reasonable default.",
   "HapmapSensitivityAllPlexes.scatter_count": "[How many ways to scatter runs on Mutect2 on each bam file]",
   "HapmapSensitivityAllPlexes.is_run_orientation_bias_filter": "true/false depending on whether you wish to run this filter",
   "HapmapSensitivityAllPlexes.artifact_modes": The artifact modes of the orientation bias filter eg: ["G/T", "C/T"],
-  "HapmapSensitivityAllPlexes.picard": "[path to Picard .jar file]",
   "HapmapSensitivityAllPlexes.five_plex_preprocessed": "[path to preprocessed 5-plex vcf]",
   "HapmapSensitivityAllPlexes.five_plex_preprocessed_idx": "[path to preprocessed 5-plex vcf index]",
   "HapmapSensitivityAllPlexes.ten_plex_preprocessed": "[path to preprocessed 10-plex vcf]",